mabiesen/LedDisplayCoord-JSPY/README.md

 TO DO
 ```
-Create fill color button.
 Create toggle for fill buttons that will determine if all cells are filled or only black cells.
-Potentially, create drop down and allow user to select the colored cells which will be changed. (i.e. select black cells and only black cells will be filled with the active color.
+Potentially, create drop down and allow user to select the colored cells which will be changed. (ex. select black cells and only black cells will be filled with the active color.)
 Add colors
 Change button color on click to alert user that click was successful.
 Create window to show active color, or potentially change the mouse color (I think this idea is neater).